edarchimbaud/vnpy/docs/data_recorder.md

 ## Add Records

-The DataRecorder module supports the task of adding records of K-line (1-minute) and Tick data on demand:
+The DataRecorder module supports the task of adding records of bar (1-minute) and Tick data on demand:

 1. Enter the local code (vt_symbol) of the contract to be recorded in the [Local Code] edit box as shown below:
 ![](https://vnpy-doc.oss-cn-shanghai.aliyuncs.com/data_recorder/5.png)